PaigeBraille/paige-web-app/README.md

 ### Online version

-- This repo also autodeploys a demo version of the web app to netlify
+- This repo also autodeploys a demo version of the web app to Netlify on push to the `main` branch
 - It can be found at https://paigetranslate.netlify.app/

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ffbf45ea-ca3f-4802-8933-cf564f1eaed1/deploy-status)](https://app.netlify.com/sites/paigetranslate/deploys)